Appointments

 • Thrush or vaginal discharge

-We appreciate that it is not always easy to give details to a receptionist who is not medically qualified, but all our team adhere to a strict protocol that is designed to help you receive treatment from the most appropriate clinician.
+We appreciate that it is not always easy to give details to a receptionist who is not medically qualified.
+All our team adhere to a strict protocol that is designed to help you receive treatment from the most appropriate clinician.